bcgov/data-publication/pages/dps_bcdc_w_start.md

 ### Accounts

-To request updates to accounts for your ogranization, plase open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3).
+To request updates to accounts for your ogranization, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3).

 ### Organization Details